Trump to meet with the New York Times after abruptly canceling talk

-President-elect Donald Trump will meet with the New York Times on Tuesday, hours after abruptly canceling their planned sitdown and claiming the paper had changed its ground rules.
+President-elect Donald Trump will meet with the New York Times on Tuesday, hours after abruptly canceling their planned sit-down, claiming the paper had changed its ground rules.

-Trump spokesman Hope Hicks told reporters gathered inside Trump Tower on Tuesday morning that the president-elect will to travel to the Times offices later in the day.
+Trump spokesman Hope Hicks told reporters gathered inside Trump Tower on Tuesday morning that the president-elect will travel to the Times offices later in the day.
 Trump himself tweeted that he was looking forward to it.

 The meeting with the @nytimes is back on at 12:30 today.
 Look forward to it!